gklyne/annalist/documents/installing-annalist.md

 ### Initial site setup

 These instructions use the example of a development configuration (`devel`) and a local user database: these options are not suitable for a full deployment, but are probably the least intrusive to use for early evaluation purposes.
+Alternatively, for a quickstart, use the Docker container described above.

 NOTE: using the development configuration, data files are stored within the software source code tree, and will be removed when the software is updated.
 Use `--personal` instead of `--development` in the sequence below if you want to preserve any data files you create.